Istanbul: Ottoman Empire

 A period of rebellion at the start of the 19th century led to the rise of the progressive Sultan Mahmud II and eventually to the Tanzimat period, which produced political reforms and allowed new technology to be introduced to the city.
 Bridges across the Golden Horn were constructed during this period, and Constantinople was connected to the rest of the European railway network in the 1880s.
 Modern facilities, such as a water supply network, electricity, telephones, and trams, were gradually introduced to Constantinople over the following decades, although later than to other European cities.
 The modernization efforts were not enough to forestall the decline of the Ottoman Empire.

-Sultan Abdul Hamid II was deposed with the Young Turk Revolution in 1908 and the Ottoman Parliament, closed since 14 February 1878, was reopened 30 years later on 23 July 1908, which marked the beginning of the Second Constitutional Era.
+With the Young Turk Revolution in 1908, the Ottoman Parliament, closed since 14 February 1878, was reopened 30 years later on 23 July 1908, which marked the beginning of the Second Constitutional Era.
+The civil strife and political uncertainties in the Ottoman Empire during the months after the revolution encouraged Austria-Hungary to annex Bosnia and Bulgaria to declare its independence in a jointly coordinated move on 5 October 1908.
+Sultan Abdul Hamid II was deposed in 1909, following the counter-revolution attempt known as the 31 March incident.
 A series of wars in the early 20th century, such as the Italo-Turkish War (1911–1912) and the Balkan Wars (1912–1913), plagued the ailing empire's capital and resulted in the 1913 Ottoman coup d'état, which brought the regime of the Three Pashas.

 The Ottoman Empire joined World War I (1914–1918) on the side of the Central Powers and was ultimately defeated.
 The deportation of Armenian intellectuals on 24 April 1915 was among the major events which marked the start of the Armenian genocide during WWI.
+During the WWI, the city suffered several times due to the British bombing.
 Due to Ottoman and Turkish policies of Turkification and ethnic cleansing, the city's Christian population declined from 450,000 to 240,000 between 1914 and 1927.
-The Armistice of Mudros was signed on 30 October 1918 and the Allies occupied Constantinople on 13 November 1918.
-The Ottoman Parliament was dissolved by the Allies on 11 April 1920 and the Ottoman delegation led by Damat Ferid Pasha was forced to sign the Treaty of Sèvres on 10 August 1920.
+The Armistice of Mudros was signed on 30 October 1918.
+Less than a month later, on November 13, 1918, a French brigade entered Constantinople, beginning the Occupation of Constantinople.
+The ship was followed by a fleet consisting of British, Italian, Greek, and French ships deploying soldiers on the ground the next day.
+Waves of attacks by the Allies took place in the following months.
+The Ottoman Parliament was dissolved by the Allies on 11 April 1920 and representatives of the Turkish government signed the Treaty of Sèvres on 10 August 1920.